nhut-ngnn/HemoGAT/README.md

 # HemoGAT: Heterogeneous multi-modal emotion recognition with cross-modal transformer and graph attention network
 <i>
-  Official code repository for the paper
+  Official code repository for the manuscript
   <b>"HemoGAT: Heterogeneous Multi-Modal Emotion Recognition with Cross-Modal Transformer and Graph Attention Network"</b>,
   submitted to
   <a href="https://www.tandfonline.com/journals/tjit20">Journal of Information and Telecommunication</a>.